rocky-linux/documentation/docs/labs/systems_administration_II/lab7-the_linux_kernel.md

     [root@localhost ~]# dnf download kernel-core-uname-r kernel-modules-uname-r
     ```

-8. Run `rpm` with the test option again to see if the kernal package can be upgraded.
+8. Run `rpm` with the test option again to see if the kernel package can be upgraded.
 Type:

     ```bash
     [root@localhost ~]# rpm --test  -Uvh kernel-*.rpm